Architecture diagrams

 • The configuration is a fully private network configuration - that is, the workloads are launched on nodes that do not have public IP addresses into a private subnet.

-• For users to be able to connect from the customer on-prem network to the CDP workloads in the private subnet, some network connectivity setup is required.
+• For users to be able to connect from the customer on-prem network to the Cloudera workloads in the private subnet, some network connectivity setup is required.
 In this case, a customer’s VPN server peered to an AWS virtual private gateway is shown.

 This is illustrated in the following diagram:

-As can be seen in the above diagram, CDP workloads have dependencies on some AWS cloud services such as RDS, EFS and so on.
+As can be seen in the above diagram, Cloudera workloads have dependencies on some AWS cloud services such as RDS, EFS and so on.
 A full list of these services, described in the context of each workload is specified in AWS outbound network access destinations.

 In the chapters that follow, we detail the elements of this architecture, including specifying the configuration and options in each of the components.